Get Free Solar Panel Quotes

 FAQs

-More than 1.3 million UK homes have solar panel installations, according to the latest MCS data – meaning 4.1% of the 29 million homes in the UK are generating electricity from solar panels.
+More than 1.5 million solar panel installations have been carried out across the UK, according to the latest MCS data – meaning under 2% of the 28 million homes in the UK are generating electricity from solar panels.

 And as time goes by, solar panels are only going to become more popular.
 We only need to look at the past decade to see the potential of this green tech, and how fast its popularity can grow.